Shanmugam says he rented Ridout bungalow ahead of family home’s sale, did not make money from rental

 His family home was put on the market in November 2021.

-He said he offered to maintain that land - which is 150,000 sq ft - at his own cost as if it was not properly maintained, there would be problems for him.
+He said he offered to maintain that land – which is 150,000 sq ft – at his own cost because if it was not properly maintained, there would be problems for him.

 “For example, there are large trees in the property.
 If any of them fell, it could be serious,” he said, citing the fatal incident at the Botanic Gardens in 2017 when a tree fell on a woman and killed her.